Mangrove-Web-Development/devdocs/mgtemplate/index.md

 Our grid system is a 12 column maximum system that utilizes two main elements: the `.grid` and the `.grid__column`. `.grid` is the wrapper element, with `.grid__column` elements nested directly inside.
 Varying widths and/or offests of the grid columns can be set using size and offset utility classes (`.u-size-XofY` and `.u-offset-XofY`).
 You can enable different widths and offsets at various breakpoints (set in `/sass/settings/_variables.scss`) using size class modifiers that match the breakpoint names set in the variables.

 For example from a mobile-first perspective `.grid__column .u-size-1of2--md .u-size-1of3--lg`  would create a column that is 100% width until it hits the 'md' breakpoint, then 50% width until it hits the 'lg' breakpoint, and then 33.33% width on any screen widths larger than that.
 Default grid padding can be set in the same `variables.scss` file mentioned above.
 If grids with multiple padding sizes are required for your site design, you can add additional size modifiers in `/sass/components/_grid.scss`, for example `.grid--lg` within that file. as You can see this in action on our [styleguide](http://mgtemplate.wpengine.com/styleguide/).

+## [WIP]
+These are just some notes about what should be added.

+- New sites will be setup by cloning this WPEngine install.
+- How to edit CSS/JS